Send-It-Industries/Front-End-Capstone/README.md

 Front end web development capstone project.
 Hackreactor 2021.
 Project Catwalk comprises a complete redesign of a ficticious retail portal in order to modernize the website.
 The focus of this project is to implement a minimum viable product for the retail application.

+## Deployment
+The deployed app can be found at: https://warm-plains-41974.herokuapp.com/

 ## Setup
 - Clone this repo
 - Checkout 'deployed' branch for most recent version